 Readiness Action Plan

-- Due to the changed security environment on NATO’s borders since 2014, the RAP includes assurance measures for NATO Allies in Central and Eastern Europe to reassure their populations, reinforce their defence and deter potential aggression.
+- Due to the changed security environment in the Euro-Atlantic area since 2014, the RAP includes assurance measures for NATO Allies in Central and Eastern Europe to reassure their populations, deter potential aggression and reinforce their defence.

 - Assurance measures comprise a series of land, sea and air activities in, on and around the eastern part of Alliance territory, which are reinforced by exercises focused on collective defence and crisis management.